pvanny1124/ioc-patrick-vanegas/README.md

 container.dispose();
 ```

+## TODO:
-TODO: optimize dispose method and remove metadata
+1. optimize dispose method and remove metadata
-TODO: add support for injecting instance fields
+2. add support for injecting instance fields
-TODO: add support for multiple mappings of the same type
+3. add support for multiple mappings of the same type

 Resources used: